Jadarma/blog/content/posts/2024/0605_TheFutureIsSelfHosted/index.md

 Praise be to the unsung heroes sacrificing their free time so that we all can benefit.

 Since you provide compute for your services, you are in charge.
-You don't have to answer to deal with changing subscriptions or tiered feature sets.
+You don't have to deal with changing subscriptions or tiered feature sets.

 You are also part of a community.
 An actively developed _(and popular)_ community project is much more receptive to feedback, support, and feature requests than a corporation.
 It's also much less likely for a feature the community doesn't want to be forced down their throats.

 ## 3. Great Learning Opportunity

 If you are a software developer or plan to have a career in IT, this is a fantastic opportunity to develop complimentary skills.
-You will learn a bit of devops, a bit of networking and sysadmin-ing, Linux and terminals, which can help you be a more rounded-off, professionally speaking.
+You will learn a bit of devops, a bit of networking and sysadmin-ing, Linux and terminals, which can help you be a more rounded-off developer, professionally speaking.

 Or maybe you are frustrated about the restraints your workplace put on your stack?
-Think you could do it better, or simpler, or more convenient?
+Think you could do it better, or simpler, or more conveniently?
 Practice what you preach!
 Try it out on your own, and explore!

 And even if none of these apply to you, it's still an interesting thing with a _"Cool!"_ factor you can use to impress your friends.

 # Why Not?